 Eating protein throughout the day is important, but protein before and after your workout will maximize your body’s absorption.

-Sports nutrition brand RXBAR also sells RX Nut Butter in a variety-pack with 6 flavors.
+Sports nutrition brand RXBAR also sells RX Nut Butter in a variety pack with 6 flavors.
 Each packet is approximately two tablespoons and offers 9 grams of protein The nut butters from RXBAR also have other nutrients like fiber.
-Here is a link to the variety pack sold on Amazon.

-Justin’s nut butters are not fortified with extra nutrition.
+Justin's nut butters are not fortified with extra nutrition.
 But, they are fine on their own and taste great.
-There are many flavors, however, the plain jane peanut butter has just two ingredients, peanuts and palm oil.
-You can click here to view and purchase Justin’s plain peanut butter packets on Amazon.
+There are many flavors, however, their plain peanut butter has just two ingredients, peanuts, and palm oil.

 What Does Exercise That Prevents Losing Muscle Mass Look Like?